 Powdery Mildew is a white, powdery fungus that appears on the leaves when the humidity is too high without enough air circulation.
 It won’t kill the plant, but it will severely weaken it.
 Avoid powdery mildew by allowing the soil to dry between waterings while misting the leaves every few days.

 Unlike other mint plants, large harvests will stress rosemary plants.
-To avoid this, prune no more than one-third of your plant at a time.
+To avoid this, it’s a good idea to prune no more than one-third of your plant at a time, and avoid harvesting from new plants.

 In addition, you’ll get the most flavor, aroma, and benefit from your rosemary if you harvest it just before the plant flowers.